Scroll to content

 Key Stage 3 (Year 7, 8, 9)

-In order for our students to reach their desired goals beyond Whitworth Community High School, their mathematical journey commences in year 7 with an empowering and inclusive key stage 3 curriculum where effort over ability is promoted and rewarded.
+In order for our students to reach their desired goals beyond Whitworth Community High School, their mathematical journey commences in year 7 with an empowering and inclusive key stage 3 White Rose Maths curriculum where effort over ability is promoted and rewarded.

 At key stage 3 the mathematics curriculum promotes and emphasises declarative knowledge consisting of facts, formulae, concepts and rules to ensure procedural knowledge can subsequently be applied.
 With this combination our students begin to develop the conceptual knowledge and ability to reason and problem solve, thus completing the content outlined in the scheme of learning which is carefully designed to continuously interleave content with composite topics and questions to ensure all learning is purposefully connected.
 The curriculum focuses on teaching in a sequence that provides the prerequisites for students to access and engage with future content of the GCSE course at key stage 4.